LoopKit/loopdocs/docs/nightscout/azure_migration.md

 # Migrating from Azure to Heroku

-If you are a current Azure user who wants to move to Heroku, but not loose all your old NS data, you will do the following steps:
+If you are a current Azure user who wants to move to Heroku, but not lose all your old NS data, you will need do the following steps:

 * update your repository in GitHub
 * create a new heroku nightscout site